armved/react-avate/README.md

  ```bash
 yarn install
 ```
-#### Change React-Avate to your project name in webpack/template.html and package.json.
+#### Change React-Avate to your project name in .env and package.json.

 #### Making new component or reducer:
  ```bash